Data organization

 Column confusion:

-Default column arrangements didn't reflect researcher priorities, forcing constant reordering.
+Default column order didn't match researcher priorities, forcing constant reordering.

 03